shinokada/backpack_install/README.md

 ### Linux

-You can clone or download repo and move to another directory.
+You can clone or download the repo and move it to another directory.
 Create `~/bin` directory.

 ```sh